Lokymil/elephant_carpaccio/LEADER.md

 You are a small e-shopping company.
 The team in charge of developing shopping cart just deliver their first version.
 Your team (your attendees) must develop the invoice module that will receive a cart and must return the corresponding invoice (i.e.: `354.00 €` decimals must be present).
 Be careful, your clients are extremely picky and will refuse any invoice that is not exactly what they expected.
 Even a trailing white space will make an invoice invalid.

+The expected invoice must match following rules:

+- Start with price
+- Have an integer part matching final price
+- Have a decimal part matching final price
+- Decimal part must always have 2 digits
+- Decimal separator must be either '.' or ','
+- End by currency symbol
+- Have a white space between price and currency

 ### Explain starting rules

 #### Provided cart